 NeDNR continues to do much of the mapping and engineering in-house, which is an advantage because of the established relationship with local administrators.
 NeDNR plans to utilize experienced engineers on staff to complete the Risk MAP projects by using established hydrology and hydraulics standards, in conjunction with proven floodplain mapping techniques.
 In addition, NeDNR provides technical assistance related to flood hazard data to local, state, and federal agencies for floodplain management and permitting purposes.
-Communities use this flood data when creating or enforcing regulations, banks and insurance agents use it to properly rate flood insurance policies, and individuals use it to make informed decisions about mitigating their property's flood risk.
+Communities use this flood data when creating or enforcing regulations and individuals use it to make informed decisions about mitigating their property's flood risk.